-A policy excess is the amount you will have to pay of the total costs incurred from the claim, and will usually be up to £350.
-You can volunteer to have a higher excess to get cheaper insurance or a more expensive policy can mean paying less excess, but this will all be arranged when you take out your policy.
+A policy excess is the amount you will have to pay of the total costs incurred from the claim.
+You can volunteer to have a higher excess to get cheaper insurance, but make sure you can actually afford to pay this if you need to make a claim.

 If you require the 24-hour accident recovery service, call 0800 032 9083.
 If you need the 24-hour windscreen repair helpline, call 0800 032 9083.

 Sheilas’ Wheels car insurance customer reviews

 Customers who took part in Finder’s 2023 customer satisfaction survey were fairly positive about Sheila’s Wheels, with many highlighting its “good” customer service and affordable pricing.

 One customer said, “I like their communication.
 It’s not pushy, and they are always helpful.
 And they offer good renewal prices.”